DaviLacerda/DaviLacerda/README.md

 Hello There,

-- i'm Davi, a computer science student in Federal University of Uberlãndia(UFU)
+- i'm Davi, a computer science student in Federal University of Uberlândia(UFU)
 - I'm currently venturing into front-end to be the best dev in the entire galaxy ( and Outer Rim 🪐)

 - Always open to learn more 🤓